How IoT, Big Data, and Analytics Give Wings to the Aviation Industry

 The aviation industry is one of the earliest adopters of data science, with mounts of data in their systems.
 Over the years, this industry has been making large investments to mine data and explore opportunities to improve operational efficiency and boost customer loyalty.

-Some benefits or efficiencies that are brought to this sector by IoT and Data Analytics are as follows (but not limited to):
+Some benefits or efficiencies that are brought to this sector by IoT and big data analytics are as follows (but not limited to):

 Reduce queues by tracking passenger movements through their smartphones and sensors from the car park to the terminals.